 In addition to the craft, we gave our students a letter matching game to do.
 My students are still learning their upper case letters (we only meet once a week or they’d be learning some lower case by now) and the matching owls are lower case.
 So, I printed the free owl matching pages made by Jennifer Hier on Teachers Pay Teachers and made my own little capital-letter owls for them to match.

-Toilet Paper Craft
+O is for Owl Toilet Paper Roll Craft

 Empty Cardboard Toilet Paper Rolls